Risk Factors for Lung Cancer

 If there’s a screening that is showing lung cancer or the potential of it, your doctor will want to make an official diagnosis.
 A diagnosis is an official medical statement pronouncing what illness you have and their recommended next steps for treating the illness.

 In a lot of legal cases for diseases that have been caused by corporate negligence, the statute of limitations (or, time the patient has to file a legal claim) begins the day the patient receives an official diagnosis.

-The details of how a patient develops lung cancer are extremely important.
-If the patient didn’t smoke cigarettes, it is possible that the cause for the disease was through exposure to a hazardous substance.
+The details how a patient develops lung cancer are extremely important.
+If the patient didn’t smoke cigarettes, it is possible that the cause for the disease was exposure to a hazardous substance.
 In this case, an investigation on how the pollutant came into contact with the patient can begin.

 If exposure was through the fault of a specific individual or organization, they might be held responsible, and the patient could be entitled to compensation from said party for corporate negligence.
 Options can include filing for workers’ compensation, personal injury, or an asbestos trust fund from the negligent company responsible for the exposure.